 This program gives students an orientation to the theology, history, and ministry of the Christian Reformed Church, and walks with students on the final leg of the ministry formation journey to ministerial candidacy in the Christian Reformed Church.

-It is important for prospective EPMC students to acquaint themselves with program requirements and apply to CTS as early as possible in their M.Div. program, preferably after their first year.
+It is important for prospective EPMC students to acquaint themselves with program requirements and apply to the EPMC as early as possible in their M.Div. program, preferably after their first year.
 After being admitted to the program, students are asked to submit an unofficial transcript to Calvin Seminary once a year in the summer.
-This will allow us to monitor completion of admission requirements, provide a more clear idea of progress in Greek and Hebrew language studies; keep us informed of an expected date of enrollment and give us a foundation on which to encourage a student’s candidacy application.
+This will allow us to monitor completion of admission requirements, track Greek and Hebrew language studies, stay informed of an expected date of enrollment and provide a foundation on which to encourage a student’s candidacy application.
 At the end of a student’s program, we require a final official transcript with the MDiv degree posted.

-To help you monitor your progress in meeting program requirements, we recommend that you print this Checklist (pdf).
+To help you monitor your progress in meeting program requirements, we recommend that you print this EPMC Checklist.

 Learn more about EPMC